Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like

+The aforementioned annotation process was implemented using ImageJ \cite{schneider2012nih}.
+As presented in section \ref{subsec:p_l_g}, the pseudo labeling involved the Elliptical Tool, while the strong labels were delineated through a combination of Free Hand and Brush Tool.

 Consequently, the $p_A/s_A$ and $p_B/s_B$ were compared against $p/s$ in terms of Dice score to assess the intra-/inter-observer variability of the manual annotation, respectively.
 Table~\ref{tab:intra_inter} shows the intra-/inter-observer variability of both pseudo labels $p$ and strong labels $s$.
 It manifests that pseudo labels contain higher intra-/inter-observer variability, supporting its reliability and stability for DL-based models' training.

-A 256$\times$256 Region of Interest (RoI) of uniform spatial position was extracted from each slice to improve the training and inference efficiency.
+A 256$\times$256 Region of Interest (RoI) of uniform spatial position was extracted automatically by center-cropping from each slice to improve the training and inference efficiency.
 We obtained 30 volumes of local data containing 5749 axial slices, accompanied by pseudo labels $p$ and strong labels $s$.
 The volumes were divided into three subsets (non-overlapping for patients), marked as $D_0$, $D_1$, and $D_2$ for 3-fold cross-validation.
 Note that the pseudo labels are only used for training, while the strong labels are used for validation and testing.